 And if I've taken the time to do the research and bring you the medical studies on some new treatment for one of my body's problems, perhaps you should take a few more minutes a look at it.
 Once again, unless you're omniscient I doubt you can know all the new studies going on in the world, and perhaps this new thing will help me if you take the time to look.

 And then another friend made a post about how disability is a scam, and I almost lost it.
 I don't know if he's talking about me specifically, but it really doesn't matter.
 Things like that show up all the time, from lots of different people.
-And coupled with "hateful statements about the lives of 'defective' people like me: that we should all be shipped to Siberia to freeze to death, thereby cleaning up the population"
+And coupled with "hateful statements about the lives of 'defective' people like me: that we should all be shipped to Siberia to freeze to death, thereby cleaning up the population" it's too much.

 I'd love to find a job, to be a healthy and productive member of society, but it's not in the cards because no-one is willing to hire me or make the needed accommodations for me to work there.
 The programs for finding disabled people jobs are piss poor nationwide, and the 'incentives' don't seem to get employers to give us a chance.
 Trust me, I've been searching for work for nearly two years now; I'm disabled but there are jobs I could do as long as someone is willing to work with my limitations.
 I have gotten exactly two interviews, and neither of them went past a first interview.
 So tell me, who is at fault here?
 I'm willing to work, I'm searching for work, I'm capable of work, and my disability seems to disqualify me from the get-go.
 I suppose I could omit it from my application, but as soon as I show up for an interview, it's obvious I walk with a cane and that in and of itself seems to make me undesirable if I don't automatically get ignored because I can't drive.
 So if you have suggestions on how I can find a job, and they're not just try harder or leave the cane at home or don't ask for the accommodations I'll happily listen.
 And if you don't then shut the hell up; you're doing me and every other disabled person on the planet a disservice.